Scripting

 Get a stored value.

-default – Value to return if key doesn’t exist
+:param str name: Data key :param default: Value to return if key doesn’t exist :return: Stored value or default

 - update(**kwargs)